Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Background theory

-and $\hat H$ is the quantum hamiltonian corresponding to the full system bath $H$ of \eqn{eq:system_bath_hamiltonian}.
+in which $\hat{H}$ and $\hat{H}_{\mathrm{D}}$ are the quantum Hamiltonians corresponding to the full system-bath $H$ of \eqn{eq:system_bath_hamiltonian} and the direct-product system-bath $H_{\mathrm{D}}$ of \eqn{hathd}, respectively.
 Clearly the neglect of system-bath coupling in $\hat H_D$ means that \eqn{qdp} describes an artificial relaxation process and $\widetilde{C}_{AB}^\text{D}(t)$ can be expected to be different to $\widetilde{C}_{AB}(t)$ (unless the bath is weak).
 This artificiality does not prevent us from using \eqn{qdp} to benchmark Matsubara dynamics; in fact, it is advantageous, since the thermalisation depends critically on the relaxation dynamics of the non-centroid Matsubara modes $(P_n,Q_n)$, making comparison with \eqn{qdp} a stringent test.